cngusckd/CLN/README.md

 The structure of the custom dataset is organized such that each folder represents a class, and the images within each folder correspond to that specific class.
 This means that the dataset is divided into multiple folders, where each folder contains images belonging to a particular class.

+To use IncrementalCustomDataloader, you need to modify the `root` argument in `model/trainer.py` to match the location of your dataset.

 For example, if you have a dataset with classes such as 'cat', 'dog', and 'bird', the directory structure would look like this: